 So you’re hitting the high seas and going on a cruise and now it’s time to pack.
 This post covers everything you need to consider before you pack for your cruise plus my easy printable packing list to make sure you don’t leave anything behind!

 A cruise is always a good idea.
 I’ve been on more than a dozen cruises now and each are so different and wonderful, that I’m not sick of them yet.
-In fact I will be hosting a cruise on the Danube to visit Europe’s Christmas Markets this December (2020), if you’d like to join me!
+In fact I will be hosting a cruise on the Danube to visit Europe’s Christmas Markets in December 2021, if you’d like to join me!

 But before you pack for your cruise, you need to do a little bit of research and find out the answers to these questions:

 Where is the cruise going?

 This is obviously something you can answer – because you booked it!
 But delve a little deeper into your cruise itinerary and make a note of cities and towns that you can check on a weather app to see what the typical weather will be in that location when you are there.
 Will you need your bathing suit or hats and scarves?
 Adventure cruise?
 River cruise?

 You can do this from weeks to months in advance, but check again just before you leave home as you might be able to see an actual weather forecast for the dates of your travels if it’s within 10 days.